Saturday, September 20, 2025

 London, United Kingdom : The Princess

-She walked on a red carpet, a 25-foot-long swath of white taffeta flowing like a riverbehind her.
-The crinoline dress spread out like a balloon around.
-It had taken thecollective strength of a three coachmen to coax it and the train into the carriage that had been built more than a hundred years earlier and had been designed to accommodate the more modest outfits of gentlemen.
+She walked on a red carpet, a 25-foot-long swath of white taffeta flowing like a river behind her.
+The crinoline dress ballooned around.
+It had taken the collective efforts of three coachmen to coax it and the train into the carriage.
+The carriage had been built more than a hundred years earlier and had been designed to accommodate the more modest outfits of the King's courtiers.

 Her diamond crusted tiara winked and twinkled atop her golden hair.
-A family heirloom, each jewel had an impressive story and had been handed down through generations of aristocratic ancestors.
-That tiara would be returned to her father after the ceremony.
+A family heirloom, each jewel in the tiara had an impressive story and had been handed down through generations of aristocratic ancestors.
+It would be returned to her father after the ceremony.

-Under the silk dress covered in lace, sequins and more than ten thousand pearls she wore an eighteen karat gold horseshoe.
-It had been sown in there for good luck.
+Under the silk dress covered in lace, sequins and more than ten thousand pearls she wore several petticoats.
+One of these had an eighteen karat gold horseshoe sewn into it.
+It was meant to bring good luck and happiness to the bride.

 Banaras, India: - The Widow